 What are those decisions?

 First, who is going to host your FTP service?
-ExaVault and many others offer FTP hosting.
-Once you have an FTP service, what FTP client will you use?
-There are many other options available if you don’t like our recommendations – FileZilla or Cyberduck.
+ExaVault and other providers offer FTP hosting.
+Once you have an FTP service, which FTP client will you use?

-For FTP hosting and client, it’s good to have some idea what features your company wants.
+For FTP hosting and client software, it’s good to have some idea what features your company wants.
 Do you need more than 350GB of storage?
 Then, maybe an enterprise plan is the way to go for your company.
-Do you like the drag and drop function?
+Do you like drag and drop functionality?
 How many users will need on your FTP account?
 What permissions do you wish to grant users?

 Next is setting up your account, downloading your FTP client and getting the users and features just how you want them.